fairlearn/fairlearn/docs/user_guide/adversarial.rst

 Fairlearn provides an implementation of the adversarial mitigation method of :footcite:t:`zhang2018mitigating`.
-We assume we have data :math:`X, A, Y`, where we want to predict :math:`Y` from :math:`X` while enforcing fairness constraints with respect to sensitive features :math:`A`.
-Both classification and regression are supported (classes :class:`~AdversarialFairnessClassification` and :class:`~AdversarialFairnessRegression`) and two types of fairness constraints: demographic parity and equalized odds.
+The input to the method consists of features :math:`X,` labels :math:`Y,` and sensitive features :math:`A`.
+The goal is to fit an estimator that predicts :math:`Y` from :math:`X` while enforcing fairness constraints with respect to :math:`A`.
+Both classification and regression are supported (classes :class:`~fairlearn.adversarial.AdversarialFairnessClassification` and :class:`~fairlearn.adversarial.AdversarialFairnessRegression`) with two types of fairness constraints: demographic parity and equalized odds.

 To train an adversarial mitigation algorithm, the user needs to provide